YUSU-Dev/website/README.md

 - To find out more about the different types of contributions, the criteria or how to raise issues read [how to contribute](https://storybook.digital.yorksu.org/?path=/docs/contributing--docs).
 - Make sure to also read our [coding standards and technical instructions](CONTRIBUTING.md).

+## Need Help?

+Looking to add this on your website and don't know where to start?
+Reach out to us on the [SU Digital CoP]().
+We can also develop components for your own website in your branding reach out to us on the [SU Digital CoP]() or email us on [it@yorksu.org](mailto:it@yorksu.org) to discuss pricing.

 ## Security

 If you've found a vulnerability, we want to know so that we can fix it.
 [Our security policy](SECURITY.md) tells you how to do this.